oreillymedia/production-resources/oriole/index.md

 ---
 layout: default
-title: Oriole Guidelines
+title: Oriole Guidelines and Resources
 ---

-# O'Reilly Oriole Guidelines
+# O'Reilly Oriole Guidelines and Resources

+Oriole is a unique new medium that blends code, data, text, and video into a narrated learning experience with executable content.

+To learn more and see examples, please go <a href="http://www.oreilly.com/oriole/">here</a>.
+Safari members can also see the complete collection <a href="https://www.safaribooksonline.com/oriole/">here</a>.

 ## Writing the Notebook Content